6 Common Reasons Behind Direct Sales Startup Failures

 Inadequate Managerial Resources

 Entrepreneurial spirit is definitely a must-have!
 So is the knowledge to run and improve a business, though.
-A business comprises several aspects, to include finance, accounting, human resources, legal, IT, corporate communications, brand communications, digital marketing… Going international is an entirely different ball game, with additional requirements.
-Being good at product development and field management alone are not enough!
+A business comprises several aspects, to include finance, accounting, logistics, human resources, legal, IT, corporate communications, brand communications, digital marketing… Going international is an entirely different ball game, with its additional requirements.
+Being good at product development and field management are not enough!

 Your business has to comply with all the related rules and regulations, period!
 And not only in your home country, but in all the international markets that you operate.
 Thanks to social media, it is so easy for the bad news to reach all over the world in the blink of an eye.
 Make sure you have taken all the necessary measures for your independent distributors to be in full compliance as well.